danen396/Wide-Drinks-and-Snack-Ordering-Kiosk-System/README.md

 Kiosk System using design Patterns

 # Get Started
-Use Visual Studio and launch this project
+Use netbeans and launch this project